AVSystem/scala-commons/docs/RPCFramework.md

 }
 ```

-It is specifically recommended to implement `RPCFramework` as an `object`.
+It is specifically recommended to implement `StandardRPCFramework` as an `object`.
 This is because it has types inside it that need to be referred to.
 The object is going to serve as a namespace or "package".
 From on now, everything in the following examples will happen in the "scope" of `SimpleRPCFramework`.

+**NOTE**: The base trait is called `StandardRPCFramework` because it's a specialized version of more generic `RPCFramework`.
+The "standardness" of `StandardRPCFramework` is its support for procedures, functions and getters (RPC methods returning `Unit`, `Future` or another RPC interface).
+When directly extending `RPCFramework`, it is possible to create frameworks that support other types of RPC methods.
+However, this is not yet covered by this documentation.

 ## RPC client implementation